TamimEhsan/AlgorithmVisualizer/README.md

 - Binary Search Game
 - Recursion Tree
 - Turing Machine
+- Game of Life

-I have implemented a total of `24 algorithms` so far.
+I have implemented a total of `25 algorithms` so far.
 And will try to add more later.

 ## Algorithms implemented